 Apply sunscreen strategically.
 Clothing can’t do it all, though.
 You will still need sunscreen to fill in the gaps.
 Before you head outside, plan for skin that you know will be exposed, as well as the areas that might become exposed as you warm up and shed layers of clothing, such as:

 Pick the right products.
 The Skin Cancer Foundation recommends that you use sunscreen with a sun protection factor (SPF) of at least 15 for everyday use and at least SPF 30 for extended time outside, no matter what season it is.
 Cool fall weather often means drier air, which can make your skin dry and flaky.
 Slather on a rich facial moisturizer with the SPF you need to help keep skin soft while protecting it.
 You can layer an SPF foundation over that for extra protection, too.
 You may want to switch to a richer sunscreen formula for your neck, chest, arms and hands, too.
-And don’t forget your SPF lip balm when you remove your mask!
+Have fun, but don’t forget to reapply your sunscreen after two hours, and your SPF lip balm after eating and drinking.